-The following list of Unicode support for regular expressions describes all the features currently supported.
-The references to "Level N" and the section numbers refer to the Unicode Technical Standard #18, "Unicode Regular Expressions", version 11, in May 2005.
+The following list of Unicode supported features for regular expressions describes all features currently directly supported by core Perl.
+The references to "Level N" and the section numbers refer to the Unicode Technical Standard #18, "Unicode Regular Expressions", version 13, from August 2008.